We love our easy STEM activities, so I wanted to see if we could make an apple activity that incorporated STEM skills.

-I love this activity because it took zero prep, Monkey and Bo could both do it, and it held their attention for almost an hour.
+I love this apple stacking game because it took zero prep and it held the attention of my kids for almost an hour!

 It was fun and the girls were able to come up with a surprising number of apple stacking creations using just apples.

-After we made straight stacks, we tried to build a larger structure with a base of four or more apples.
+After making stacks of single apples, try building a larger structure with a base of four or more apples.

-This was harder to do than the single stack, because the roundness of the apples pushed the base apples apart from one another.
+This will be harder to do than the single stack, because the roundness of the apples will push the base apples apart from one another.